splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

    helm upgrade --reuse-values -f ./filter.yaml -f ./values.yaml splunk-otel-collector-1709226095 splunk-otel-collector-chart/splunk-otel-collector --set="splunkPlatform.insecureSkipVerify=true"

-Use the Tab key to autocomplete the file names, the release, and the chart you installed in part 1.
+Use the Tab key to autocomplete the file names, the release, and the chart you installed in part 1 of this tutorial.

 Notice the following parts of the command:

-- ``--reuse-values`` ensures that the Collector only updates the settings you provide.
+- ``--reuse-values`` ensures that the Collector updates only the settings you provide.
-- ``splunkPlatform.insecureSkipVerify=true`` turns off SSL, as Splunk Cloud Platform free trials don't support it.
+- ``splunkPlatform.insecureSkipVerify=true`` turns off SSL, since Splunk Cloud Platform free trials don't support it.
-- ``--set`` is a way of defining settings through the command line.
+- ``--set`` defines settings through the command line.
 You can use this method as an alternative to passing YAML files.

-.. caution:: Don't set ``insecureSkipVerify`` to ``true`` in production environments, as it might compromise the security of your data.
-In this tutorial, you need to turn off SSL because trial stacks don't support it.
+.. caution:: Don't set ``insecureSkipVerify`` to ``true``  in production environments, since it might compromise the security of your data.
+In this tutorial, you need to turn off SSL because trial versions of Splunk Cloud Platform don't support it.

-After upgrading the configuration, Helm shows messages similar to the following:
+After upgrading the configuration, Helm shows messages similar to the following example:

 .. code-block:: text